Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 You may have read on the Internet that a manufacturer is labeling its "Superman" carnival costumes in the USA with the following labels: WARNING!
 THIS COSTUME DOES NOT GIVE YOU THE ABILITY TO FLY.
 IT ALSO DOES NOT GIVE YOU SUPERHUMAN POWERS!
 This is an example of "urban legends" (modern legends) that circulate on the internet and are at best partial truths.
 However, it is said to be true that a manufacturer of such costumes once formulated such a warning on its website in order to protect itself from possible legal action.

-But one thing is certain: product liability is generally a more frequent reason for lawsuits in the USA than in Germany.
+Product liability generally leads to more lawsuits in the US than in Germany.
 As a manufacturer or seller of products, you should take appropriate precautions.
 But how exactly?
-After all, there are products that are dangerous by their very nature, such as firearms and alcohol.
+After all, there are products that are inherently dangerous, such as firearms and alcohol.

-If the dangers of these products are so obvious, the question arises as to why they are still particularly emphasized in the USA.
-Product liability is an often paradoxical area of law that appears to be heavily influenced by social and political decisions.
-In the words of the eminent U.S. legal scholar Roscoe Pound, "Law is social engineering that strikes a balance between competing interests in society."
+If the dangers of these products are so obvious, the question arises as to why special attention is still paid to them in the US.
+Product liability is an often paradoxical area of law that is clearly strongly influenced by social and political decisions.
+In the words of the eminent US legal scholar Roscoe Pound: „Law is social engineering that creates a balance between competing interests in society.“

 - Warning of possible dangers of the products